conda/conda-docs/docs/source/help-support.rst

 ========================

 Conda Announcements is a low-traffic email list for news and updates directly from the conda core team.
-By proividing your email address below, you conset to join Conda Announcements.
+By providing your email address below, you consent to join Conda Announcements.
 It is not a marketing list.
 We never sell, give away or distribute your email address to third parties.